 In this section you will find information about York’s admission requirements, policies and supports that are available to you.

-To find out about York’s requirements for entrance into each academic program, please review York’s admission requirements.
+For more information about York’s requirements for entrance into each academic program, view York’s admission requirements.

-York supports the academic success of Aboriginal students through its Centre for Aboriginal Student Services, which provides student services in a culturally supportive environment.
+York supports the academic success of Indigenous students through its Centre for Aboriginal Student Services, which provides student services in a culturally supportive environment.
 Students are supported through the process of applying for numerous financial awards.
-Aboriginal applicants are encouraged to visit York’s Aboriginal Admission Statement page.
+Indigenous applicants are encouraged to visit York’s Aboriginal/Indigenous Admission Statement page.

 Alternative Admissions and Transition Programs

-If you haven’t attended a secondary school or college full time for at least 2 years, you might be considered a mature learner.
-Check out York’s mature learner policy to find out how you can transition to university as a mature learner.
+If you have not attended a high school or college full time for at least 2 years, you might be considered a mature student.

 View York’s mature student policy to find out how you can transition to university.

 If you are interested in transferring to York from another university or college, visit York’s website for information about its transfer policies and supports.

 You can also find out if you are eligible for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information about credit transfers in Ontario.